Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/06-Testing-RESTful-Routes/README.md

 **Manual testing** means manually running your program many times, with various test cases.
 <!-- .element: class="fragment" data-fragment-index="1" -->
-- Example: How you (probably) tested Spaceman
+- Example: Running your app to see if it's working
 <!-- .element: class="fragment" data-fragment-index="2" -->

 **Automated testing** is writing code that tests your code *for you*.
 <!-- .element: class="fragment" data-fragment-index="3" -->
-- Example: Writing code that tests the correctness of Spaceman - either a single function, or the entire program
+- Example: Writing code that tests the correctness of your app for various user inputs
 <!-- .element: class="fragment" data-fragment-index="4" -->

 <!-- v -->